leylaozsen/ALRM.github.io/Chapter1/README.md

 #first create a data frame with the Lot Size values
 newlothours <- data.frame(LotSize=c(65,80))
 #note that variable name in the data frame above should be the same as
-#as the variable in the linear regression model.
+#as the variable in the linear regression model that we have built.

 #predict for Lot Size values of 65 and 80
 predict(toluca_model,newlothours)